bomot113/ECC-HyperCube/README.md

 ECC-HyperCube
 =============

-Error Correcting Code (Reed Mullers) algorithm based on HyperCubes
+Fast algorithm for encoding and decoding Reed Muller Error Correcting Codes based on HyperCubes